shabin5785/Golang_notes/Go_4.md

 value, conventionally cal le d ok, which is true for a successf ul receive and false for a receive on a clos ed and drained channel

+-You needn’t clos e ever y channel when you’ve finished with it.
+It’s only necessary to clos e a channel when it is important to tell the receiving goroutines that all dat a have been sent.
+A channel that the garb age collec tor deter mines to be unreachable will have its res ources reclaimed whether or not it is clos ed. (

+-func counter(out chan int)
+func squarer(out, in chan int) func printer(in chan int)
+The squarer function, sitting in the midd le of the pipeline, takes two parameters, the input channel and the output channel.
+Both have the same typ e, but their intended uses are
+opposite: in is only to be received from, and out is only to be sent to.
+The names in and out convey this intention, but still, nothing prevents squarer from sending to in or receiving from out.
+This arrangement is typic al. When a channel is supplie d as a function parameter, it is nearly always with the intent that it be used exclusively for sending or exclusively for receiving.
+To document this intent and prevent misuse, the Go typ e system provides unidirectional channel typ es that expos e only one or the other of the send and receive operat ions.
+The typ e chan<-int, a send-only channel of int, allows sends but not receives.
+Conversely, the typ e
+<-chan int, a receive-only channel of int, allows receives but not sends.
+(The position of the
+<-arrow relative to the chan keyword is a mnemonic.)
+Violations of this discipline are
+detec ted at compile time.

+-A **buffered channel** has a queue of elements.
+The queue’s maximum size is deter mined when it is created, by the cap acity argument to make. ch = make(chan string, 3)